Champlain College Saint-Lambert

 Champlain College Saint-Lambert (French: Collège Champlain Saint-Lambert) is an English-language college in Saint-Lambert, Quebec, Canada that is part of Quebec's CEGEP public education system.
-It is a campus of Champlain Regional College, and primarily serves the South Shore of Montreal.
-Like the other campuses of Champlain Regional College, the Saint-Lambert campus is an English-language public post-secondary institution that offers both pre-university and career programs.
+It is a constituent college of Champlain Regional College, and primarily serves the South Shore of Montreal.
+The English-language public post-secondary institution offers both pre-university and career programs.

 History

 Champlain College was established shortly after the Quebec Government passed the General and Vocational Act in 1967.
 This Act is better known for the creation of a distinct college level, the CEGEP, between high-school and university.
 Later in 1969, English public colleges were inaugurated.
 Champlain Regional College was recognized on April 7, 1971.
 The school is named after the famous explorer, Samuel de Champlain.
 The Champlain Colleges are set out to serve English speakers in Quebec City (Champlain St-Lawrence), Eastern Townships (Champlain Lennoxville) and South Shore of Montreal areas (Champlain Saint-Lambert).
 Champlain College Saint-Lambert is the biggest institution out of the three campuses; it is home to approximately 2,800 students.
 The official inauguration of the St-Lambert college grounds was held on October 23, 1976.

 Champlain Saint-Lambert celebrated its 50th anniversary as an institution in the academic year 2022–23.
 The event was marked with the inauguration of a custom art piece and a student time capsule.